brishti55/Beginners-R-Workshop/README.md

 # Beginners-R-Workshop
-This workshop is meant for absolute beginners with little or no prior programming language.
+This workshop is meant for absolute beginners with little or no prior knowledge of programming language.
 The materials include presentation slides, hands-on activity one and two.

 # Slides